JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 Everything I write below comes with acknowledgement of the following facts, that I want you to know I’m conscious of:
 * I work sensible hours and make a decent wage, meaning that I had and have time to plan and execute a cleaning schedule, and the funds to spend the £80 or so I needed for the big up front shop.
 * I live alone in a 50 square metre flat in London.
 Which means I can be sure there’s nobody else around to move stuff, and there isn’t that much surface area to clean.
-* A lot of the information below will be ‘old news’ to any reader who’s cleaned a place for a while.
-But the information was enough of a revelation to me - who, as we’ve shown, had a primary cleaning info source of Instagram - that I thought it worth sharing with others.
+* A lot of the information below will be ‘old news’ to any reader who’s cleaned for a while.
+But the information was enough of a revelation to me the braindead Hinch follower that I thought it worth sharing with others.
 * While my cleaning is more eco friendly than before, I’m far from eco perfect.
 I order Deliveroo a lot.
 My groceries come wrapped in plastic.
 I’ll travel on a plane the moment COVID restrictions are relaxed and I have somewhere to go.
-* Particularly relevant to the laundry section below: 80% of my clothes are made of cotton and come from Uniqlo: I don’t have lacy, white or expensive clothes to worry about.
+* Particularly relevant to the laundry section below: 80% of my clothes are cheap (very un eco friendly fast fashion) and are made of cotton.
+I'm a pretty cheap laundry date in other words, with no lacy, white or expensive clothes to worry about.

 ## Step 1 - buy stuff
 The first step for the switchover for me was to buy what I needed: the ingredients to make my own cleaning products, some standalone products (all Dri-Pak), and some bottles to store and mark the products in.

 The standalones can all be bought in most supermarkets.
-You can buy direct via Dri-Pak if you want, or there are cheaper and slightly bulkier non-branded versions of exactly the same products [on sale at Wilko](https://www.wilko.com/en-uk/wilko-original-soda-crystals-15kg/p/0437761) .
+You can buy direct via Dri-Pak if you want, or there are cheaper and slightly bulkier non-branded versions of exactly the same products [on sale at Wilko](https://www.wilko.com/en-uk/wilko-original-soda-crystals-15kg/p/0437761).
 I went for convenience and ordered the lot as part of my weekly groceries shop, specifically:
 * Several bags of [soda crystals](https://www.dri-pak.co.uk/cleaning-products/soda-crystals/) (the king of all cleaning products, loads of uses, explained below)
 * 1 bottle [white vinegar](https://www.dri-pak.co.uk/cleaning-products/white-vinegar/) (loads more uses, you can bulk-buy a nicer-smelling alternative [on Amazon](https://www.amazon.co.uk/Jocker-Woods-Cleaning-Pickling-Marinations/dp/B084WZ47MP)) that’s also a major component of a lot of the self-mixed products
 * 2 packs [liquid soap](https://www.dri-pak.co.uk/laundry-products/liquid-soap/) (laundry)